 In addition, technologies, such as Radio Frequency Identification (RFID) and Near-Field Communication (NFC), have enabled the installation of interactive, kiosk-based, and self-operated charging stations within highway charging stations.
 Several private organizations are keen on investing in the development of electric vehicle charging stations along the highways.
 All these factors are driving the demand for highway charging stations

 Request a free sample copy or view report summary: Electric Vehicle (EV) Charging Infrastructure Market Report

 Fast charger segment is anticipated to emerge as the fastest-growing segment over the forecast period owing to the ability to rapidly charge electric vehicles in lesser time compared to conventional AC chargers is the primary factor driving the demand for fast DC chargers

-Combined Charging System (CCS) connectors is anticipated to emerge as the fastest-growing connecter segment over the forecast period owing to the adoption by higher number of automobile manufacturers
+Combined Charging System (CCS) connectors segment is anticipated to emerge as the fastest-growing connecter segment over the forecast period owing to the adoption by a higher number of automobile manufacturers